Questions and Answers

 Who decides, and when?

-The Rediscovered Masters Art Advisory Board is directed by Peter Hastings Falk.
+The RedM Art Advisory Board is directed by Peter Hastings Falk.
 Its members have been known to us and respected by us for many years.
 The team (15 and growing) is comprised of museum curators, art dealers, art historians, art professors, collectors, and artists with deep experience in the art world.
 Over many years, each member has become sensitive to recognizing the highest accomplishments of visual expression.
 Each is well versed in the movements and “isms” that define art history — especially the formalist and conceptualist precepts of the twentieth century.
 Each is highly attuned to composition, color, style, and technique.
 Equally important, each is perceptive when it comes to reading meaning, content, and conceptual intent.
 Each is passionate about art and balances aesthetic preference with intellectual background.
 Together, they form a trusted sounding board.

 The review process normally takes 2–3 weeks and all candidates are notified immediately thereafter.